ridays2001/eslint-config-tulip/README.md

     "extends": "tulip"
 }
 ```
+You can integrate ESLint into your code editor.
+Follow the editors section on [this link ↗](https://eslint.org/docs/user-guide/integrations#editors) to set it up for your editor.

 ### Customizing
 Here are some examples on how to tweak the configuration according to your preferences.